 To understand the need for negative keywords you first must understand how your ads are triggered.
 Say your keyword phrase is "baseball bats" and you're using phrase match.
 Your ad could appear for Rawlings baseball bats, wood baseball bats, and aluminum baseball bats.

-Unfortunately, you don’t stock wood baseball bats (which I admit would be strange).
+You don’t stock wood baseball bats (which I admit would be strange).
 Each time someone types in wood baseball bats it costs you money.

 For almost any business there are words that aren't appropriate for the business.
-For example, words such as careers or jobs indicate people looking to get into your field and not legitimate prospects.

 How to Find Negative Keywords in Google Ads Campaigns